-But even though not all queers want or need Pride, there is a want for it, a need for it.
-It's an incredible tool in a world where there are over 70* countries in the world where same-sex relations are prohibited by law, at least 8 of which can lead to the DEATH penalty (sorry for shouty capitals, but it makes me so upset), and even some places where it's legal, there's still a higher age of consent for same-sex relations compared to opposite sex relations.
-There are only about 5 places IN THE WORLD (sorry again) where same-sex couples can get married, only 10 where they can adopt together.
+But even though not all queers want or need Pride, there is a want for it, there is a need for it.
+It's an incredible tool in a world where there are over 70* countries where same-sex relations are prohibited by law, at least 8 of which can lead to the DEATH penalty (sorry for shouty capitals, but it makes me so upset), and even some places where it's legal, there's still a higher age of consent for same-sex relations compared to opposite sex relations.
+There are only about 5* places IN THE WORLD (sorry again) where same-sex couples can get married, only 10* where they can adopt together.

 Throwing massive parties in the streets, beaming pictures of happy, harmless queer people having a good, safe time, around the globe, helps pressure places where queers can't be happy.

 It’s all in the title.
 Pride.
 In ourselves, each other, in our place in society, in what we contribute, in what makes up special.
 Other people are special in other ways – singers, models, painters, actors, chess champions, great parents, people passionate about breeding flowers; we’re special because we love in a way the majority don’t, and dammit, there are concerts, catwalks, galleries, awards ceremonies, chess tournaments, Mother’s and Father’s days, garden shows; so we get Pride.